 - The ability to double down on your hand

-In the most popular version of Blackjack, the house edge is generally under 1%.
+In the most popular version of Blackjack in online casinos, the house edge is generally under 1%.
 This doesn’t vary too much overall, but it can go as low as 0.5% depending on how many of the aforementioned factors are in play.
 For most games, the odds of winning, losing, or drawing are as follows:

 - Win – 42.22%